jcgneto/CV/README.md

 # Research areas of interest

-Population biology and genomics of Foodborne pathogens.
+Population genomics and evolution of Foodborne pathogens.

 # Publications